The Crisis in Academic Publishing Comes to JMU

 Unequal Access to Scholarship

-Paradox: global dissemination of scholarship on the Internet has never been easier, yet the current paradigm of scholarly publishing serves a shrinking number of elite universities and consortia.
-Commonwealth of Virginia universities regularly pay three times for access to taxpayer-funded research: (1) universities pay faculty to produce research; (2) universities pay faculty to edit and peer review research publications; (3) universities pay vendors like Elsevier to provide access to the resulting research content behind subscription paywalls.
+While global dissemination of scholarship on the Internet has never been easier, the current paradigm of scholarly publishing serves a shrinking number of elite universities and consortia.
+Commonwealth of Virginia universities regularly pay three times for access to taxpayer-funded research: (1) universities pay faculty who produce research; (2) universities pay faculty who edit and peer review research publications; (3) universities pay vendors like Elsevier to provide access to the resulting content behind subscription paywalls.
 These same paywalls disproportionately disadvantage smaller universities and community colleges, schools in the Global South, healthcare providers and hospitals, and independent scholars.
-Scholarship cannot flourish without communicating research findings.
+Scholarship cannot flourish without communication.
 Three of the major publishers control more than half of the scientific literature; Elsevier alone owns 24% of the scientific journal market.
-Locking up this much of the world’s scientific scholarship behind unsustainably-priced paywalls imperils the academic enterprise, makes a mockery of the idea of publicly-funded research, fosters inequity for all participants in the scholarly ecosystem, and impacts access to information critical to improving human health and scientific advancement.
+Locking up this much of the world’s scholarship behind unsustainably-priced paywalls imperils the academic enterprise, makes a mockery of the idea of publicly-funded research, fosters inequity for all participants in the scholarly ecosystem, and impacts access to information critical to improving human health and scientific advancement.
 Certainly, the Covid-19 pandemic has thrown these access issues into stark relief.

 Today’s paradigm of scholarly publishing is broken.